How To Combine Keto & Intermittent Fasting For Weight Loss, Metabolic Health & More

 While the evidence linking IF with real hard clinical outcomes is limited, it is definitely a tool that shouldn't be ignored.
 Fasting is also not some new concept or "fad."
 Fasting has a history dating back millenniums as a therapy used to cure disease and as a religious practice that benefits the mind and body.
 Our biology is well equipped to go long periods without food.
 If it wasn't, we wouldn't be here today!

-Benefits of the keto diet.
+Overview of the keto diet

 Speaking of the history of fasting…this is exactly what led to the introduction of what's known today as the ketogenic diet.